hatanuk/ibcs/Options/Option D/Encapsulation.md

 - Encourages **modular** code

 **3) Modularity**\
 Structuring your code in an encapsulated way is a good way to increase the modularity of your code.
-This is because encapsulated code (such as that contained in classes) is inherently modular, as the internal code is seperate from the external code.
+This is because encapsulated code (such as that contained in classes) can be considered as being sorted into "modules", as the code inside the class is seperate from the code outside.
-Modularity is probably one of the most important aspects of writing good code.
+Modularity is probably one of the most important aspects of writing good code!\
 Here are some benefits:
 - Allows multiple programmers to work on separate snippets of code *at the same time*, improving **collaboration**
 - Organization is improved, meaning higher **readability**